Northshore Plaza I & II

 Amenities like benches, playground & dragonfly pond

-There are a handful of lounging spots with large benches for families, couples, and friends alike to relax on while enjoying the views outside.
+There are a handful of lounging spots with large benches for families, couples, and friends alike to relax while enjoying the views outside.

 Apart from the playground in Northshore Plaza I, kids can also skid down slides and run free at the pirate ship-themed playground at Plaza II.